 Therapy Chiang Mai

 Scope of Practice: Psychiatrists manage both medical and psychological aspects of mental health.
 Psychologists focus on assessments and or psychotherapy, while counsellors provide supportive counselling and help clients with personal and emotional issues.

-Training and Education: Psychiatrists undergo extensive medical and psychiatric training, psychologists complete a masters or doctoral program in psychology, and counselors earn a master’s degree in counseling or a related field.
+Training and Education: Psychiatrists undergo extensive medical and psychiatric training, psychologists complete a masters or doctoral program in psychology, and counsellors earn a master’s degree in counselling or a related field.

-More information about psychological testing, diagnosis and treatment by be found by visiting our blog post A Guide to Choosing a Psychologist in Thailand – Types, Approaches & Services
+More information about psychological testing, diagnosis and treatment can be found by visiting our blog post A Guide to Choosing a Psychologist in Thailand – Types, Approaches & Services

+Therapy Chiang Mai